DamianH226/Basic-JavaScript-Projects/README.md

 This page shows Loops ans arrays.
 It shows While loops, For loops, Const, LET and arrays with objects.

 ### React Projects
 This page has source code.
 React #1 shows a timer of how long you have been an the html.
 React #2 shows a like button and gives a response if liked.
 React #3 shows a greeting once you enter into the html.

-React #4 shows
+### Projects for JavaScript
+This folder shows the Pizza menu project.
+This also shows the TicTacToe game and lastly it shows the Calculator project.